Skip to main content

 3. Construction Noise Notice.
 This must be distributed at least 72 hours before the start of construction to all residents, hotels, motels or businesses within 500 feet of the worksite's outer boundaries.
 Here are templates in Microsoft Word or PDF to provide guidance on what to include in the notice.

-4. An original Construction Noise Permit Certificate must be submitted with the new application if requesting an extension.
+4. An original Construction Noise Permit Certificate must be submitted with the new application if an extension is requested.

 Step 3